circleci/circleci-docs/jekyll/_cci2/dynamic-config.md

 <!-- INCLUDE A SCREENSHOT AFTER GA -->

-Now, your project has the ability to dynamically generate configuration.
+Now, your project has the ability to dynamically generate and update configuration.

 When using Dynamic Configuration, at the end of the `setup workflow`, a `continue` job from the [`continuation`](https://circleci.com/developer/orbs/orb/circleci/continuation)
 [`orb`]({{ site.baseurl }}/2.0/orb-intro/) must be called (**NOTE:** this does not apply if you desire to conditionally execute